 3) estonian nationalist paintings

 In the mid-19th century, nationalism was on the rise all over Europe.
-The German and Italian nationalist movements are maybe the most famous, but nationalism was also a major force for smaller ethnic groups, like the Estonians, who wanted to be independent from Russia.
+The German and Italian nationalist movements are maybe the most famous, but nationalism was also a major force for smaller ethnic groups, like the Finns and the Estonians, who wanted to be independent from Russia.
 (Russia had other ideas.)

 4) estonian modern art